egovernment/egovernment.github.io/_documentation/installation/deployment.markdown

 ### Development ports

-Each system has acompanied development port, which in most cases points same version as production, but exposes dummy data and is safe for any testing.
+Each system has accompanied development port, which in most cases points same version as production, but exposes dummy data and is safe for any testing.

 Aside of ports mentioned below, each system user can in scope of his own account deploy any system he wants.
 As below ports are intended mostly to present `master` version of a systems (for safe testing), it is advised that specific branches for reviews are exposed from scope of user accounts.